Naam (1953 film): Production

 Naam was jointly produced by Jupiter Pictures and Mekala Pictures.
-Joint partners of Mekala Pictures, a new venture in movie production, then included M. Karunanidhi, M.G.
-Chakrapani, M.G.
-Ramachandran, P.S.Veerappa and A. Kasilingam.
-M. Karunanidhi wrote the screenplay, dialogue and lyrics, based on Kaadhal Kanneer, a novel by Kashi.
-M. G. Ramachandran, then not the popular icon that he would later become, spelt his name onscreen as "Ramachandar" because he thought it sounded "stylish", and wanted to differentiate himself from the already established actor T. R. Ramachandran.
+The partners of Mekala included M. Karunanidhi, M. G. Ramachandran and V. N. Janaki.
+Karunanidhi wrote the screenplay, dialogue and lyrics, based on Kaadhal Kanneer, a novel by Kashi.
+Despite this, Karunanidhi was credited for the story in the posters.
+Ramachandran, then not the popular icon that he would later become, spelt his name onscreen as "Ramachandar" because he thought it sounded "stylish", and wanted to differentiate himself from the already established actor T. R. Ramachandran.

 Soundtrack

-The music was composed by C. S. Jayaraman, while lyrics written by M. Karunanidhi.
+The music was composed by C. S. Jayaraman, with lyrics written by Karunanidhi.